hmcts/dmstore-cron/README.md

-# EMHRS Cron Helm Chart
+# DM Store Cron Helm Chart

-Helm chart for the EMHRS kubernetes job.
-It uses the [em-hrs-api](https://github.com/hmcts/em-hrs-api) image to execute scheduled tasks by passing the arguments: `run [taskname]` to the jar.
+Helm chart for the DM Store kubernetes job.
+It uses the [dm-store](https://github.com/hmcts/document-management-store-app) image to execute scheduled tasks by passing the arguments: `run [taskname]` to the jar.